 The permanent separation of Indians and Pakistanis from each other, and their inability to cross the new border, was the most long-lasting and divisive aspect of Partition although it was barely taken into consideration by the politicians at the time.
 It is doubtful if even the leaders fully appreciated the full implications of the rubric of the Partition plan as they deferred the question of passports until a later date, leaving it to the two independent dominions to decide their own border defences and immigration controls.
-In the summer of 1947 few could appreciate the full connotations of the division which would ultimately result in some of the harshest border regulations in the world; indeed one newspaper headline read 'Passport rules believed to be needless at present.'

-By this date even less affluent Indians travelled widely around the subcontinent as the railways delivered the possibility of cheap long distance journeys to pilgrimage sites, for trade and to attend and arrange weddings.
-It seemed unthinkable that destinations mapped in the imagination would become unreachable.
-'I did realise that it meant saying goodbye to my home and friends,' recalled one future Pakistani Foreign Minister 'most people didn't think that an iron curtain would come down'.
-Although the idea of distinct nation states was starting to take root, few thought that India and Pakistan would be hermetically sealed off from each other.
+In the summer of 1947 few could appreciate the full connotations of the division which would ultimately result in some of the harshest border regulations in the world; indeed one newspaper headline read 'Passport rules believed to be needless at present.'19 friends,' recalled one future Pakistani Foreign Minister 'most people didn't think that an iron curtain would come down'.
+20 Although the idea of distinct nation states was starting to take root, few thought that India and Pakistan would be hermetically sealed off from each other.
 A natural corollary to the empirical confusions surrounding Pakistan's territorial extent and Pakistan's intrinsic meaning was that it took a long time for people to come to grips with the idea of India and Pakistan as separate sovereign lands.
 Members of socalled 'divided families' - often of Kashmiri or North Indian origin - even if they made definitive choices in favour of India or Pakistan, did not anticipate the weighty consequences of such a decision.
 'I went in November,' recalled the renowned Urdu author, Intizar Husain.
 'When I left, I had no idea that people who had migrated could never go back to the places they had left behind.
-That their link with the past had snapped.
-In the semiautobiographical novel Sunlight on a Broken Column two Muslim brothers in North India squabble about the future in 1947 and one decides to stay in India while the other opts to migrate to Pakistan:
+That their link with the past had snapped.'21 In the semiautobiographical novel Sunlight on a Broken Column two Muslim brothers in North India squabble about the future in 1947 and one decides to stay in India while the other opts to migrate to Pakistan: